 Select one of the writing prompts.
 Whichever prompt you select, do not hesitate to go beyond the parameters of the book.
 What is important is that you develop a carefully reasoned opinion supported by specific references from the reading.
 You can use your own experiences or outside sources to further document your response.

 Use the grading rubric as you write your paper.
-Refer to the attached writing assignment grading rubric to determine expectations of quality.
+Refer to the attached writing assignment grading rubric, which is also posted on the First Year Program website, to determine expectations of quality.
 Keep in mind that faculty may elect to place varying degrees of emphasis on the elements within the rubric.
 Expect assignments to be graded according to individual instructor-determined weight for the assignment, i.e. calculated by the specific seminar instructor.

 - All references are to be properly cited using either MLA or APA format.